 The Abercrombie family was not well-to-do when Ken was growing up.
 They lived in a small, crowded apartment in a middle-income neighborhood of Long Island City, Queens.
-From his bedroom window—where he sat studying every available waking hour of the day and night that he wasn’t busy with school, and his many and varied extra-curricular activities—Ken could see the spire of the Empire State Building.
+From his bedroom window—where he sat studying every available waking hour of the day and night that he wasn’t busy with school and his many and varied extra-curricular activities—Ken could see the spire of the Empire State Building.
 If he stuck his head out the window and leaned around to the left a little bit, he could just catch a glimpse of the shiny twin towers of the World Trade Center, completed just prior to his tenth birthday.
 Ken ached to live in Manhattan; he’d always wanted to live there.
 If he was living in Manhattan, Ken knew, it would mean that he’d made it, and making it was the only thing that was ever truly important to Ken Abercrombie.

 At the time, 1974, Graham Abercrombie was working as an electrician in his late father's electrical business.
-Graham was making ends meet in supporting his family, just, but there was little wiggle room in the family’s budget for extravagances.
-A few years late, ,Graham would make a bold career move and start a computer software firm—Computer Software of Queens (CSQ)—which, given the relative infancy of computer technology that was available in the early 1980s, was extremely prescient of Graham in terms of targeting the booming interest in this exciting new technology.
-Subsequently, CSQ went on to become an extremely successful business venture, and the Abercrombie family enjoyed what might best be described as a period of moderate prosperity.
+Graham was just making ends meet in terms of supporting his family, but there was little wiggle room in the family’s budget for extravagances.
+A few years later Graham would make a bold career move and start a computer software firm—Computer Software of Queens (CSQ)—which, given the relative infancy of computer technology that was available in the early 1980s, was extremely prescient of Graham in targeting the booming interest in this exciting new technology.
+CSQ went on to become a moderately successful business venture, and for a few years the Abercrombie family enjoyed a period of real prosperity.
 At the time of Ken’s request to attend Brookhaven, however, Graham was barely able to afford the not insignificant school fees required for him to do so.
-He finally agreed, grudgingly, on the condition that Ken work for the family firm during school vacations, and that on the completion of his education Ken become a partner in the family business.
+He finally agreed, grudgingly, on the condition that Ken work for the family firm during school vacations, and that on the completion of his education Ken would become a full partner in the family business.

 There was only one potential blemish on Ken’s otherwise spotless school report card whilst he was at Brookhaven, though in the end the incident never appeared on any public record.